WPP plc: History

 Many of WPP's constituent agencies use Microsoft Windows, and the organisation was among those hit by the 2017 cyberattacks on Ukraine, with some staff's computer access limited to webmail only as much as ten days later.

 WPP merged Burson-Marsteller with Cohn & Wolfe to become BCW (Burson Cohn & Wolfe) in February 2018.

 In April 2018, Martin Sorrell retired after 33 years, following allegations of personal misconduct and misuse of company assets.
 Sorrell has denied the allegations.
 Chairman Roberto Quarta was temporarily named executive chairman.
 In September 2018, Mark Read, who was the global CEO of Wunderman, was named CEO.

 In the late 2010s, the advertising industry faced significant challenges.
 Changes in the industry landscape included financial pressure on global clients, in particular fast-moving consumer goods clients, companies taking work in-house, the ability to directly advertise on tech platforms, and competition with consultancies.
 While WPP had previously outperformed other companies in the industry, its growth slowed starting in 2017 and its market value dropped in 2018.
 Critics said WPP needed to become "nimbler" and "leaner".
 At the time, many WPP agencies operated mostly independently and competed for accounts.
 In late 2018, Read said the company had grown "unwieldy with too much duplication".
 He instituted a plan to reposition WPP as a "creative transformation company" and make its offer simpler.
 Read emphasized the importance of technology and also merged several WPP agencies: J. Walter Thompson merged with Wunderman to create Wunderman Thompson and Y&R merged with VML to create VMLY&R. Within Read's first year as CEO, he trimmed WPP by selling more than 30 subsidiaries, including a majority stake in Kantar.
 By selling a majority stake of Kantar to Bain Capital, WPP is believed to have generated $3.1 billion to help pay down debt.
 Read also sold the original Wire and Plastic Products company that Sorrell had purchased to create his business empire.

 The sale of 60% of the shares in Kantar was completed in December 2019. $1.9bn was used to reduce WPP's debt, and $1.2bn was returned to shareholders.

 In July 2022, WPP acquired Corebiz, a Latin American ecommerce agency, for an undisclosed amount.

 In July 2024, WPP announced the appointment of former BT Group chief Philip Jansen as its chairman succeeding Roberto Quarta.
-Jansen is set to take over from Quarta as chairman on 1 January 2025.
+Jansen took over from Quarta as chairman in September 2024.

 In December 2024, WPP sold its stake in FGS Global to Kohlberg Kravis Roberts for $767 million.

 On 9 June 2025, the company announced Mark Read would step down as chief executive at the end of 2025 once his replacement has been appointed.
 On 10 July, WPP announced the appointment of Cindy Rose as its new chief executive, who assumed the role on 1 September 2025.